Don’t Sweat The Small Stuff At Work

 This book by Richard Carlson PhD (International lecturer, best-selling author) talks about how to minimize stress and bring out our best.
 It has a full 100 tips – some old wine, some new stuff, but all simple and easy to be applied.

 The key hypothesis is: If we step back and really think about it, much of what bugs us on a day-to-day basis is actually the “small stuff” – traffic problems, constant deadlines, boring and long meetings, bureaucracy, requests not being answered, rude emails, demanding bosses, an assumed rat race, etc. [And/or the everyday tiffs with our spouses, the cranking of the kids].
 The real problems –job layoffs, theft or violence – are really few and far between.
 Indeed, it’s all those little hassles that tend to drive us crazy.

 And therefore, because there is so much “small stuff” to deal with at work, there is a direct correlation between the way you handle small stuff and your overall effectiveness at work.
-There’s no question that, if you learn to treat the smaller hassles with more perspective, wisdom, patience, and with a better sense of humour, you’ll begin to bring out the best in yourself.
+There’s no question that, if you learn to treat the smaller hassles with more perspective, wisdom, patience, and with a better sense of humor, you’ll begin to bring out the best in yourself.
 I have tried to enumerate a dozen of the more novel tips – simple and beautiful – and hope that we can all apply it in our lives:

 1.Have some “No Phone time at work: – Really important messages would anyway have been left on the voicemail which you can cater to later.
 Even simple requests become “urgent” when asked over the phone.